jesslark/react-colors/README.md

-## My Starter Project
+## React Colors

-A project to learn how to set up React projects.
-Can be used in the future as a starting point.
-Uses babel and webpack.
+A project to play with a React project.

 ## Usage